 Learn More: Fall Fire Safety and Prevention

 Did you know that fire extinguishers have an expiration date?
-Before you light any fires in your home, be sure you check to make sure your fire extinguishers are in date and functioning properly.
+Before you light any fires in your home, be sure you check to make sure you’re equipped with fire extinguishers and that they are in date and functioning properly.
 If you don’t have any fire extinguishers, take the time to install them at various places around your home.
 Make sure they’re easy to get to and everyone in your family knows where they are and how to use them.

 Air Filters and Vents